ServiceInnovationLab/bagel-box/_posts/2019-11-05-intro-to-machine-learning.md

 - Be transparent about the data it's trained on, and revisit it if necessary.

 ## Machine learning won't solve all of your problems... but it might help with some of them
-You should be clear about what you want to achieve with ML, and make sure that you're not unnecessarily using it for applications that would be much more easily and effectively performed by a person or a simple script.
+You should be clear about what you want to achieve with ML, and make sure that you're not unnecessarily using it for applications that would be much more easily and effectively performed by a person or a simple program.

-Some examples of where machine learning is **not** useful:

-- **Sorting data in a way that you could easily describe**.
-If you're sorting data based on whether it has a particular phrase or is from a particular source - use a spreadsheet or write a script instead!
-- **Anything with small amounts of training data.**
-- **Finding stories and meaning.** At the end of the day, machine learning algorithms are computer programs.

 Some examples of where machine learning could be useful: